 Before, during and after Open Enrollment for the Health Insurance Marketplace, Advance Community Health continues to meet the needs of the community by educating consumers about their insurance options.

 What’s our impact?
-Here’s a glance at how many people Advance Community Health reached during Open Enrollment Two from November 15 through February 15.
-Five Certified Application Counselors, including two bilingual staff, worked six days a week to provide assistance to consumers.
+Here’s a glance at how many people Advance Community Health reached during Open Enrollment Five (November 1 through December 15).
+Two full-time Certified Application Counselors, including one bilingual staff member, worked five days a week to provide assistance to consumers.
 Here’s our impact:

 - 265 people assisted and educated about their insurance options